shikokuchuo/nanonext/README.md

 #### Windows

 For R \>= 4.2 using the ‘Rtools42’ or ‘Rtools43’ toolchains, ‘libnng’
-v1.7.3 and ‘libmbedtls’ v3.6.0 will be automatically compiled from the package sources during installation.
+v1.7.3 and ‘libmbedtls’ v3.6.0 LTS will be automatically compiled from the package sources during installation.

-For previous R versions, pre-compiled ‘libnng’ v1.7.3 and ‘libmbedtls’ v3.6.0 libraries are downloaded and used for installation instead.
+For previous R versions, pre-compiled ‘libnng’ v1.7.3 and ‘libmbedtls’ v3.6.0 LTS libraries are downloaded and used for installation instead.

 ### Acknowledgements and Links

 We would like to acknowledge in particular:

-- [Garrett D’Amore](https://github.com/gdamore), author of the NNG library, for being generous with advice and implementing a feature request specifically for a more efficient ‘aio’ implementation in {nanonext}.
+- [Garrett D’Amore](https://github.com/gdamore), author of the NNG library, for generous advice and for implementing a feature request specifically for a more efficient ‘aio’ implementation in `nanonext`.
 - The [R Consortium](https://www.r-consortium.org/) for funding the development of the secure TLS capabilities in the package, and [Henrik Bengtsson](https://github.com/HenrikBengtsson) and [Will